-As of the date of this Quarterly Report on Form 10-Q, significant uncertainty exists concerning the magnitude of the impact and duration of the COVID-19 pandemic.
-Factors arising from the COVID-19 pandemic that have impacted, or may in the future negatively impact, the Company's business and results, including sales and gross margin, include, but are not limited to: supply chain disruptions as the current operating environment is constantly shifting in response to the COVID-19 pandemic, which is placing significant pressure on the supply chain and has resulted in, and may continue to result in, delays in delivering products or services to the Company's customers; limitations on the ability of the Company's employees to perform their work due to impacts caused by the pandemic or local, state, federal or foreign orders that may restrict the Company's operations or the operations of its customers, or require that employees be quarantined; limitations on the ability of carriers to deliver products to the Company's facilities and customers; risks associated with vaccine mandates, including potential loss of employees, fines for noncompliance and loss or inability to secure certain contracts, including with the federal government; adverse impacts of the pandemic on certain industries and customers of the Company which operate in those industries, including the hospitality industry; and potential decreased demand for products and services, including potential limitations on the ability of, or adverse changes in the desire of, the Company's customers to conduct their business, purchase products and services and pay for purchases on a timely basis or at all.
+The COVID-19 pandemic has negatively impacted, and may continue to negatively impact, the Company's business and results.
+Specifically, beginning at the end of the quarter ended March 31, 2020, the COVID-19 pandemic and accompanying economic disruption caused delays and declines in the placement of customer orders, the completion of equipment and parts installations, and the fulfillment of parts orders.
+Factors arising from the COVID-19 pandemic that have impacted, or may in the future negatively impact, the Company's business and results, including sales and gross margin, include, but are not limited to: supply chain disruptions, which resulted in, and may continue to result in, delays in delivering products or services to the Company's customers as well as increases in product costs; labor shortages and increases in the costs of labor; limitations on the ability of the Company's employees to perform their work due to sickness or other impacts caused by the pandemic or local, state, federal or foreign orders that may restrict the Company's operations or the operations of its customers, or require that employees be quarantined; limitations on the ability of carriers to deliver products to the Company's facilities and customers; risks associated with vaccine mandates, including the potential loss of employees, fines for noncompliance and loss of, or future inability to secure, certain contracts, including the hospitality industry; and potential decreased demand for products and services, and pay for purchases on a timely basis or at all.
+Further, the Company may continue to experience adverse impacts to its business as a result of, among other things, any adverse impact that has occurred or may occur in the future in the economy or markets generally, and changes in customer or supplier behavior.